- Club Info

 The club is grateful to the British Disabled Angling Association for their support in this project.
 For more information on this organisation please see their website www.bdaa.co.uk.
 WADAA would also like to thank Cemex for their support in laying the new car parks and path, JT Atkinson in Ulverston for donating the wood to make the new pegs.
 All of this work could not have been done without the support of Harvey the owner, so thank you Harvey from all of us at WADAA.

 WADAA has recently stocked with 1100lbs of carp between 3 and 6lb’s.
-These will then be supplemented with other species of coarse fish later in the season.
+This has now been supplemented with 1000lbs of small silver fish supplied by the Environment Agency.
 It is worth noting that when the work on the lake has been completed several larger fish have been spotted, proving there are some of the original fish left in, so who knows what you might catch.
-For more information on the lake including the location and fishery rules please refer to the Castlehead page on our website.

 Fishing is allowed from sunrise until sunset.

-There are wheelchair, easy access platforms and wheelchair access for visitors on this fishery.
+There are wheelchair, easy access platforms and wheelchair access for visitors on this fishery, these have been built in line with the requirements of the BDAA.

 Castlehead Fishery Rules